Charaxes jasius: Related species

 Historical attempts to assemble a cluster of presumably related species into a "Charaxes jasius Group" have not been wholly convincing.
 More recent taxonomic revision, corroborated by phylogenetic research, allow a more rational grouping congruent with cladistic relationships.
 Within a well-populated clade of 27 related species sharing a common ancestor approximately 16 mya during the Miocene, 26 are now considered together as the jasius Group.
 One of the two lineages forms a robust monophyletic group of seven species sharing a common ancestor approximately 2–3 mya, i.e. during the Pliocene, and are considered as the jasius subgroup.
-The second lineage leads to 19 other species within the Jasius group, which are split in to three well-populated subgroups of closely related species.
+The second lineage leads to 19 other species within the Jasius group, which are split into three well-populated subgroups of closely related species.